LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Buttons

-To hide a particular button set its property to `false`, or to change its tooltip enter a String (or an Array in the case of the `like` button).
+To hide a particular button set its property to `false`, or to change its tooltip enter a String.

 | Property              | Type              | Default            | Description                     |
 |-----------------------|-------------------|--------------------|---------------------------------|